Consumer cardholder terms

 2.5.
 The services provided by the Distributor are governed by a separate set of terms and conditions which are set out in the following weblink https://service.aazzur.com/termsandconditions.html.

 2.6.
-We also work with Payrnet Limited (“Payrnet”) which provides you with the e-money account (the “Account”) where the funds, which can be spent using the Card, are held.
-Payrnet is a company incorporated in England & Wales with company number 09883437.
-Payrnet is authorised by the Financial Conduct Authority under the Electronic Money Regulations 2011 (registration number 900594) for the issuing of e-money.
-The services provided by Payrnet are governed by a separate set of terms and conditions between you and Payrnet which are set out at [insert link to Payrnet’s consumer terms].
+Payrnet Limited (“Payrnet”) also provide you with the e-money account (the “Account”) where the funds, which can be spent using the Card, are held.
+The services provided by Payrnet are governed by a separate set of terms and conditions between you and Payrnet which are set out at https://elyps.com/payrnet-terms-and-conditions.html.
 Please note that the funds in the Account will not earn any interest.

 2.7.
 How to contact us.
 You can contact us, via the Distributor, by: